 Greater Raleigh Convention and Visitors Bureau (Visit Raleigh) COVID-19 Response and Helpful Resources

-What is NOT allowed under the "Stay-at-Home" orders:
+What is NOT allowed under the "Safer-at-Home" order:

-- Social distancing must be practiced while in public.
+- Social distancing (6 feet apart from others) must be practiced while in public.

 - Visiting a local park, greenway or nature preserve while practicing social distancing.

 - Attending a day or overnight camp (with public health requirements).

 - Gathering together for social purposes, so long as they do not exceed the mass gathering limit of 10 people indoors and 25 people outdoors.